4gotn/make/docs/chapter_1.md

 # Chapter 1

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> Hsghlight information that users should take into account, even when skimming.

 > [!TIP]
 > Optional information to help a user be more successful.